-(3) Prohibition of any form of forced conducts or discrimination
+(3) Prohibition of any form of forced conducts or discrimination i.
+Some employers might detain workers' credentials or part of their salaries

-- i.
-Some employers might detain workers' credentials or part of their salaries as forced savings to prevent foreign workers from "disappearing" however, foreign workers should always keep their passports or alien resident certificates with them according to the Immigration Law of this country.
-It is therefore strictly prohibited that employers detain the above-mentioned credentials. - ii.
+- as forced savings to prevent foreign workers from "disappearing" however, foreign workers should always keep their passports or alien resident certificates with them according to the Immigration Law of this country.
+It is therefore strictly prohibited that employers detain the abovementioned credentials. - ii.
 The prohibition of marriage or pregnancy regulations was amended with related regulations on November 7, 2001 by the MOL to cancel the regulation against marriage during employment period.
 Starting on November 9, 2002 the pregnancy test from the regular bi-annual medical examination was also cancelled.
-Foreign workers will follow the regulation based on the "Measures of Inspection and Supervision of Health Examination for Foreign Persons" as announced on January 13, 2004.
+Foreign workers will follow the regulation based on the "Regulations Governing Management of the Health Examination of Employed Aliens" as announced on January 13, 2004.
 Foreign workers will take the medical examination 6 months, 18 months and 30 months from their date of entry into Taiwan, however without the requirement of pregnancy tests.
 Foreign workers will not be repatriated if they fail the pregnancy test. - iii.
 The rights of pregnant foreign workers are also protected under the "Gender Equality in Employment Act."
 Where foreign labors are employed in the sectors governed by the Labor Standard Law, they may be entitled to the protection of female labor under the Act. - iv.
 To protect human rights and take affirmative action in line with international trends, the Ministry of Health and Welfare promulgated the amended Regulations Governing Management of the Health Examination of Employed Aliens on February 6, 2015, excluding AIDS from the list of examination items before/after entry.
-No foreign worker will be required to participate in the AIDS examination or be repatriated once found infected; however, foreign workers concerned about infection may participate in the AIDS examination at their own cost.
+No foreign worker will be required to participate in the AIDS examination or be repatriated once found infected; however, foreign workers concerned about being infected may participate in the AIDS examination at their own cost.
 Medical institutions shall only inform the examinee of the result of the examination and shall not inform the employer.
-Foreign workers who are verified to be infected may receive treatment in Taiwan at their own cost.
-On December 30, 2021, the amended Regulations Governing Management of the Health Examination of Employed Aliens were promulgated.
-The amendment clearly states that when a foreign workers tests positive for an illness, such as tuberculosis, his or her employer is responsible for helping to apply for directly observed medical treatment, thereby strengthening the health rights of foreign workers.
+Foreign workers confirmed as infected may receive treatment in Taiwan at their own cost.
+On December 30, 2021, the amended Regulations Governing Management of the Health Examination of Employed Foreign Workerswere promulgated.
+The amendment clearly states that when a foreign worker tests positive for an illness, such as tuberculosis, his or her employer is responsible for helping to apply for directly observed medical treatment, thereby strengthening the health rights of foreign workers.